-Our independence means we're also able to play an advocacy role, providing an independent voice to speak out about the needs of not-for-profit organisations of all sizes and types.
+Our independence means we're also able to play an advocacy role, speaking with an independent voice about the needs of not-for-profit organisations of all sizes and types.

 Not-for-profits are our key partners in our work to build stronger, more inclusive communities.
 They're the experts.

-We also work with peak bodies and community development professionals in government agencies, particularly those at local government level who remain strong advocates for their communities.
+We also work with peak bodies, philanthropists, social investors, grantmakers and community development professionals in government agencies, particularly at local government level, where community advocacy is particularly strong.

 A key part of our work takes place in concert with business.
 We believe that business is good and can do good.
 We partner with businesses who feel the same way about their role in creating shared value for the communities in which they work.

-Chief among those was founder Denis Moriarty, who gained his inspiration from his time as a Fellow in the Vincent Fairfax Fellowships (a program then run by the St James Ethics Centre).
+Chief among those was founder Denis Moriarty, who gained his inspiration from his time as a Fellow in the Vincent Fairfax Fellowship program then run by the St James Ethics Centre.

-Another person integral to the genesis of Our Community was the founding chair and lead investor, Carol Schwartz AM - an outstanding leader, thinker and achiever.
-In addition Rhonda Galbally worked at Our Community until her departure in 2009.
+Another person integral to the genesis of Our Community was the founding chair and lead investor, Carol Schwartz AO - an outstanding leader, thinker and achiever.
+In addition, Rhonda Galbally worked at Our Community until her departure in 2009.

 Then there was the founding team (and their families) - some of whom began working before the organisation officially began.
-These were the "true believers" - people who left very senior jobs in business and in communities, hacked the long nights, early mornings, no weekends, the uncertainties that were inherent in breathing life into this highly experimental model.
+These were the "true believers" - people who left very senior jobs in business and in communities and hacked the long nights, early mornings, no weekends and many uncertainties inherent in breathing life into this highly experimental model.

-Patrick Moriarty, Brian Walsh, Kate Caldecott, Rose Mircevski, Chris Borthwick were there from the start - Our Community owes much to their passion and perseverance.
+Patrick Moriarty, Brian Walsh, Kate Caldecott, Rose Mircevski and Chris Borthwick were there from the start - Our Community owes much to their passion and perseverance.